bazaarvoice/bv-ios-sdk/README.md

 The documentation, located in the docs folder, provides additional information into the capabilities of the SDK itself.

-Sample applications, located in the apps folder, provide example uses of the API and implementation best practices.
+Sample applications, located in the apps folder, provide example uses of the SDK and implementation best practices.